Tsonic GitHub

 Generics and strictness

-The current compiler favors deterministic generic behavior over permissive fallbacks.
+The compiler favors deterministic generic behavior over permissive fallbacks.
 That means:

 • no silent any escapes